qq1012510777/cuDFNsys/README.md

 # cuDFNsys

-The _cuDFNsys_ is an open-source C++ library for DFN simulation, based on CUDA.
+The _cuDFNsys_ is an open-source C++/CUDA library for DFN simulation, based on CUDA.
 It is also able to simulate static flow in DFN, based on mixed hybrid finite element method.

 # Authors